Polygon segmentations

 The decoder then uses these embeddings to predict the probability that a pair of nodes is connected.

-When inference, the model inputs all possible node pairs into the decoder.
+During inference, the model feeds all possible node pairs into the decoder.

-It then calculates the probability of each pair being connected.
+It then calculates the probability that each pair is connected.

 Only pairs with probabilities above a certain threshold are kept, indicating likely connections.

-However, I thought this approach was not suitable for tasks using geometric data, so I additionally trained a decoder.
+However, this approach was considered unsuitable for tasks using geometric data, so a decoder was additionally trained.

 Below are the